Julie Bou Farah - iCloud

 About the artist

-Her international group exhibitions include the Cork Gallery (London, 2004), La Marine Gallery and Galerie des Ponchettes (Nice, 1999), Al Majliss Art Gallery and the Regency International Hotel (Dubai, 1995), and Roppongi (Tokyo, 2018).
+Her international group exhibitions include La Marine Gallery and Galerie des Ponchettes (Nice, 1999), Al Majliss Art Gallery, Dubai, the Regency International Hotel, Bahrain (1995), and Tokyo International Art Fair, Roppongi (Japan, 2018).

 Children and animals frequently appear in her paintings, such as Circle of Life (1992), which earned her the status of sociétaire in the Salon d’Automne at the Grand Palais in Paris.
 In 1999, her painting Le Manège (Fun Fair) won first prize at the Henri Matisse 16th UMAM Biennale in Nice, France.